-We want your socks socks to last and stay in great shape for as long as possible.
-It’s our hope you only come back to order more socks if you need to top up your supplies (#wheredoalltheoddsocksgo #wedontknow) or order a new size for your growing kid’s feet.
-So, here’s our tips on caring for your dot on a sock socks:
+We want your socks to last and stay in great shape for as long as possible.
+It’s our hope you only come back to order more socks when you need to top up your supplies (#wheredoalltheoddsocksgo #wedontknow) or order a new size for your growing kid’s feet.
+Here are our tips on caring for your dot on a sock socks:

 Tip #1 Use a hosiery bag